hbc/NGS_Data_Analysis_Course/sessionI/lessons/08_assessing_quality.md

 ***
 **Exercise**

-1. Change the `mov10_fastqc.lsf` script to run 9 fastq files in parallel.
+1. How would you change the `mov10_fastqc.lsf` script if you had 9 fastq files you wanted to run in parallel.

 ---